thrushlang/.github/profile/README.md

 The plan is to offer a full mapping to the entire LLVM-C API and to offer code generation as close to Clang as a C compiler.
 This also includes future mappings to other backends such as QIR and MLIR, for quantum and more specialized computing, respectively.

 The responsible team (practically a *solo developer*) considers it a side, not main, project.
-We focus on improving both ourselves and our projects in parallel.
+We focus on improving both ourselves and our side projects in parallel.

 ## Contribute